Molecular force spectroscopy of kinetochore-microtubule attachment {\it in silico}: Mechanical signatures of an unusual

-The kinetics of this model kt-MT attachment can be formulated in terms of a Fokker-Planck (FP) equation \cite{risken} for the probability density $P(y,t)$.
+Note that the terms involving $F$ and $B$ in eq.(\ref{eq-effective-pot}) are of energetic origin whereas the remaining two terms involving $\alpha$ and $\beta$ are of kinetic origin.

 The attachment survives as long as $y$ remains non-zero; the rupture of the attachment is identified with the attainment of the value $y=0$ {\it for the first time}.
 For the calculation of the lifetime of the attachment a unique initial condition is required.
 In ref.\cite{sharma14} the authors assumed that initially (i.e., at time $t=0$) the MT is fully inserted into the sleeve, i.e.,

 Since the MT is not allowed to penetrate the kinetochore plate, the overlap $y$ cannot exceed $L$.
 This physical condition is captured mathematically by imposing the {\it reflecting} boundary condition